untillpro/scm4j/scm4j-vcs-api/README.md

 # Using Locked Working Copy

-Project Kaiser CRM will provide ability to work with VCS repositories.
+[Project Kaiser CRM](http://www.projectkaiser.com/ru/) provides ability to work with VCS repositories.
 So few users could request to merge branches of different repositories simultaneously.
 Git merge operation consists of few underlying operations (check in\out, merge itself, push) which must be executed on a local file system in a certain folder.
 Also it is neccessary to protect this folder to be used by merge request from another user during merging.
 Locked Working Copy is a solution which represents such certain folder and guarantees that this folder will not be used by other vcs-related operation.
 - Define Workspace Home folder
 	- this folder will contain repositories folders (if different vcs or repositories are used)
 	```java